VinEdw/google-apps-script-files-misc/README.md

 ## chemical-equation-formatter

-This script is bound to a *Google Doc*.
+This script is bound to a *Google Docs*.
 When run, it takes the text highlighted by the user and turns any *chemical equation like* pattern and formats it accordingly.
 For example,

 >  BaCl2 (aq) + Na2SO4 (aq) → BaSO4 (s) + 2NaCl (aq)